logout82/Plexus/README.md

 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 3 GB of memory available when compiling Credits.
+It is recommended to have at least 3 GB of memory available when compiling Plexus.

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------